Roblox/rblx_nurd/README.md

 * Docker Version: 19.03.8+

 ## Setup
+The user can configure NURD to connect to a containerized SQL Server instance with `docker-compose.yml` or point to another SQL Server instance with `Dockerfile`.
+See options below for details.

+### Containerized SQL Server Instance
 1. `$ git clone git@github.com:Roblox/nurd.git`
 2. **Configuration**<br>
     a. **docker-compose.yml**<br>
         This file contains the necessary login information to create a SQL Server instance.
-It is necessary to replace the default system administrator password with the correct one.<br>
+It is necessary to configure the system administrator password and the connection string.

+        ```
+        version: "3.7"

+        services:
+        nurd:
+            build: .
+            ports:
+            - 8080:8080
+            environment:
+            CONNECTION_STRING: Server=myServerAddress;Database=myDataBase;User Id=myUsername;Password=myPassword;
+        mssql:
+            image: microsoft/mssql-server-linux
+            ports:
+            - 1433:1433
+            environment:
+            ACCEPT_EULA: Y
+            SA_PASSWORD: myPassword
+        ```
     b. **etc/nurd/config.json**<br>
         This file contains the configuration information for the Nomad server(s) and the VictoriaMetrics server.
 The default installation contains server addresses for Alpha.
 Note, any amount of servers can be added to the `Nomad` array.